Nearsoft/apprentice/07 - Javascript/README.md

 Here’s what’s happening in the example above:

-- The keyword `if` tells Javascript to start the conditional statement.
+- The keyword `if` tells JavaScript to start the conditional statement.
 - `(10 > 5)` is the condition to test, which in this case is true — 10 is greater than 5.
 - The part contained inside curly braces `{}` is the block of code to run.
 - Because the condition passes, the variable `outcome` is assigned the value `"inside if block"`.